serranoio/headifier/README.md

 * Currently the only way to undo is to remove the changes via git

 ## RoadMap
+ - The release cycle happens once per month, and will happen on the first per month.
+    - Next small update will be ready on December 1st.
+    - A breaking bug will be fixed ASAP
+    - convenience bugs will be released every now and then

 ### Features
 1. Replace option that will replace all current headers with the one you want!